 When the IOC says future Olympics will be ‘cost-neutral’ for a host city, they are excluding the costs of delivering new infrastructure, and are also excluding the costs to a city of having to accommodate a massive temporary population increase.
 Everything carries a higher cost with it, from emptying rubbish bins more often to putting on more temporary bus services.
 These costs are not covered by the IOC and will ultimately fall upon Brisbane ratepayers/taxpayers.

 For South-East Queensland to host an Olympics, we will almost certainly have to build new sporting venues (the IOC's Feasibility Study identifies that roughly 20% of the venues required for the Olympics don't currently exist).
-Currently, BCC and the State Government are negotiating with the IOC as to whether a new 50 000-seat stadium will need to be built at Albion.
-While some of the infrastructure built for the Olympics can certainly leave a positive legacy and lasting public benefit, it’s almost inevitable that we’ll also spend public money building Olympics-standard sports facilities that we don’t really need and wouldn’t otherwise waste money on.
+Currently, BCC and the State Government are negotiating with the IOC as to whether a new 50 000-seat stadium will need to be built at Albion (Addendum: as of May 2021, it now seems more likely that instead of building a new stadium, the government will spend $1 billion converting the existing Gabba Stadium from a 42 000-seat venue into a 50 000-seat venue - still not a very good use of money).
+While some of the infrastructure built for the Olympics can certainly leave a positive legacy and lasting public benefit, it’s almost inevitable that we’ll also spend public money building multiple Olympics-standard sports facilities that we don’t really need and wouldn’t otherwise waste money on.

 From our city's perspective, one of the strongest arguments in favour of hosting is that we'll be better placed to pressure the State and Federal Governments to invest more in our region, bumping us up the priority list ahead of other parts of Australia that are also crying out for investment.
 I certainly have some sympathy for this argument, but it's a pretty depressing state of affairs to be saying "we need to spend billions of dollars hosting this major event so that South-East Queensland can attract a few hundred million dollars' worth of extra investment to public facilities and services instead of that money going to Perth or Adelaide or Townsville or Gladstone."